oemof/tespy/docs/tutorials/heat_pump_steps.rst

 enthalpy of the wet steam reentering the drum need to be determined.
 For the enthalpy we can specify the vapor mass fraction :code:`x` determining the degree of evaporation.
 On the hot side inlet of the superheater we define the temperature, pressure and the fluid.
-At last we have to fully determine the state of the incoming fluid at the superheater's hot side.
+At last, we have to fully determine the state of the incoming fluid at the superheater's hot side.

 .. literalinclude:: /../tutorial/advanced/stepwise.py